Installing or updating CAST Imaging with certificate-based database authentication

 database.

-- In a “from scratch” installation, additional encrypted CAST Storage Service/PostgreSQL instances can be added post-install for analysis data storage, following the instructions in Configuring an encrypted database instance
+- In a “from scratch” installation, additional CAST Storage Service/PostgreSQL instances configured with certificate-based authentication are added post-install for analysis data storage, following the instructions in Configuring certificate-based authentication

-- In an “update” scenario, any additional encrypted CAST Storage Service/PostgreSQL instances that have been added for analysis data storage are not accessed during an in-place update to a new release.
+- In an “update” scenario, any additional CAST Storage Service/PostgreSQL instances configured with certificate-based authentication that have been added for analysis data storage are not accessed during an in-place update to a new release

 Linux via Docker

-There is nothing specific to do because the bundled PostgreSQL instance (container) cannot be configured to function in encrypted mode and this instance is always used to store the persistence schema control-panel
+There is nothing specific to do when installing CAST Imaging from scratch or performing an in-place update to a new release because the bundled PostgreSQL instance (container) cannot be configured to function in encrypted mode and this instance is always used to store the persistence schema control-panel

 and the keycloak_v3